Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the sealed end of the engine box.

-Has the insert (liner) and this box is SOLID: clean, complete, square & sturdy -- and there is no un-original tape anywhere!
+Has the insert and this box is SOLID: fairly clean, complete, square and sturdy!

 Photo of the engine box insert.